renaudcerrato/renaudcerrato.github.io/_posts/2016-09-15-is-your-custom-view-interactive-aware.md

 ## Ok, got it, and?

-If your custom view is doing heavy things (like a loop animation for a loading spinner), relies on Android sensors (like a compass, or a [DoorSignView](https://www.github.com/renaudcerrato/DoorSignView)), or anything else required to be re-drawn periodically (like a [RelativeTimeTextView](https://github.com/curioustechizen/android-ago/blob/master/android-ago/src/com/github/curioustechizen/ago/RelativeTimeTextView.java)) then you ~~can~~ must take advantage of the signals above to save battery when your view is'nt interactive yet/anymore.
+If your custom view is doing heavy things (like a loop animation for a loading spinner), relies on Android sensors (like a compass, or a [DoorSignView](https://www.github.com/renaudcerrato/DoorSignView)), or anything else required to be re-drawn periodically (like a [RelativeTimeTextView](https://github.com/curioustechizen/android-ago/blob/master/android-ago/src/com/github/curioustechizen/ago/RelativeTimeTextView.java)) then you ~~can~~ must take advantage of the signals above to save battery when your view is'nt interactive yet (or anymore).

 ![](/static/img/spinner.gif){: .center-image }

 ![](/static/img/doorsign.gif){: .center-image }

 ## Great!
-I'm in!
+I'm in, show me!

 You're in luck, I wrote a [small helper](https://gist.github.com/renaudcerrato/746e039700ac5eeaaea40808666e239f) which will handle everything for you - including registering to `ACTION_SCREEN_ON`/`ACTION_SCREEN_OFF` broadcasts.
-Using it is fairly simple, just delegate the callbacks cited above, and implements `InteractiveViewHelper.Callback` to be notified:
+Using it is fairly simple, just delegate the methods cited above, and implements `InteractiveViewHelper.Callback` to be notified:

 ```java
 public class NastyCustomView extends View implements InteractiveViewHelper.Callback {